 COURSE COMMUNICATIONS: We have several avenues for communication in this course.
 First, there is a general Course Questions Discussion Board where you are encouraged to ask general questions about the course and questions about how to upload assignments.
-There is also a Discussion Board for the Syllabus, and one for the Presentation Project.
-Private questions should be emailed directly to the instructor or TA, or through e-Learning.
+There is also a Discussion Board for the Presentation Project.
+Private questions should be raised during office hours, a scheduled meeting, or emailed directly to the instructor or TA.